Skip to content

 Everything you need to know about TARO Task Management

-Common questions from engineering leads, product managers, and team leads evaluating TARO as their primary task system.
+Common questions from engineering leads, PMs, and team leads evaluating TARO as their task system.

-The 7 default statuses cover the full delivery lifecycle and work out of the box for most teams: To Do, In Progress, In Review, On Hold, Completed, Cancelled, and Pending Approval.
-Workspace admins can rename any status to match their team's terminology some teams prefer Shipped over Completed or Code Review over In Review.
-You can also configure which statuses map to active vs closed for reporting purposes.
-The underlying status logic (what counts as done, what counts as blocked) is configurable per workspace so TARO's analytics and AI features reflect your team's actual workflow stages, not a generic model.
+The 7 default statuses cover the full delivery lifecycle: To Do, In Progress, In Review, On Hold, Completed, Cancelled, and Pending Approval.
+Workspace admins can rename any status to match their terminology.
+You can also configure which statuses map to active vs closed for reporting.
+The status logic is configurable per workspace, so TARO's analytics and AI reflect your team's actual workflow, not a generic model.

 Network background